Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Etl/README.md

 - You have created a .env file, or renamed the sample.env and edited it to match your configuration.
 - You have a SQL Server install with an EdFi database with AMT views.
 If you want to load ODS only - update the - BUZZ_SQLSOURCE value to 'ods' in your your .env file.
-- Additionally the installer assumes, by default, that ODS contains data standard 3.
-To change this value to use DS2, just change BUZZ_DB_DS value to 'ds2'.
 - You have a Postgres local database called Buzz.
 (Run db-migrate up in the database sub).

 ### Running the Database Loader